 Money tight because of COVID-19?
 These relief programs can help

-There’s a growing list of government-sponsored and private relief programs to help U.S. households affected by COVID-19.
+There’s a large list of government-sponsored and private relief programs to help U.S. households affected by COVID-19.

 Below are financial aid programs currently available to U.S. homeowners, renters, and those who have recently become unemployed.